syntasso/kratix-docs/docs/main/05-reference/04-resource-requests/01-intro.md

 # Resource Requests

-One of the components of a [Promise](../promises/intro) is the `xaasCrd`.
-In it, Promise Authors set the contract between the Platform and its users, defining what properties the user can configured in the Promised service.
+One of the components of a [Kratix Promise](../promises/intro) is the `xaasCrd`. `xaasCrd` sets the contract between the Platform and its users, and it defines what properties the user can configure in the Promised service.

-The Resource Request is the document Platform Users write, following the contract, to request the creation of instances of that Promised Service.
-Each Promise have their own contract, so each Promise will have their own Resource Request format.
+The Resource Request is the document Platform Users write, following the `xaasCrd` contract, to request instances of the Promised service.
+Each Promise has its own contract, so each Promise will have its own Resource Request format.

 Consider a Promise with the following `xaasCrd`, paying special attention to the highlighted fields:

 ```yaml showLineNumbers
 apiVersion: apiextensions.k8s.io/v1